|

 brain tumors.

-After this
+After this fellowship,

-main teaching hospital of the Tufts University School of Medicine.
+of the Tufts University School of Medicine.
+Dr. Saris spent four

-Dr. Saris spent four years at NEMC during which time he was promoted
+years at NEMC during which time he was promoted from an Assistant

-interest in brain tumors with the creation of a research laboratory.
+brain tumors with the creation of a research laboratory.

-at Brown University for many years and was Co-Chair of the Neuro-Oncology
+Brown University for many years and was Co-Chair of the Neuro-Oncology

 Committee of the Brown University Oncology Group.
 He additionally